bhall2001/flyball-master-manual/README.md

 * Event "Jumbotron" (coming soon...)
 * Runs on Windows and Mac

-Flyball Master 1.0.0 is just the start.
-There's a lot of great features planned and being worked on.
 Your support fosters the development of the software and makes the system even better.
+Please spread the word and help to make the software even better.